callahantiff/PheKnowLator/README.md

 - [x] This program depends on the [OWLTools](https://github.com/owlcollab/owltools) library.
 Please download it to `resources/lib/` prior to running `main.py`.

-**Data Sources:**
+<br>

-This knowledge graph is constructed from the following public data sources, which we are veryy grateful for.
+**Data Sources:** This knowledge graph is constructed from the following public data sources, which we are very grateful for 🙏 🙇‍♀ .
 See the [current release](https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0) for information on each data source.

-<br>

 #### Running Code